Francis Ford Coppola: The Godfather (1972)

 The Godfather (1972) was a turning point in Coppola's career.
 However, he faced several difficulties while filming.
-Paramount had owned the rights to Mario Puzo's novel, about an American mafia family, for several years.
+Paramount had owned the rights to Mario Puzo's novel, about an Italian-American mafia family, for several years.
 Coppola was not Paramount's first choice to direct; Sergio Leone was initially offered the job but declined in order to direct his own gangster opus, Once Upon a Time in America.
 Robert Evans wanted the picture to be directed by an Italian American to make it "ethnic to the core".
 Evans' chief assistant Peter Bart suggested Coppola, as a director of Italian ancestry who would work for a low sum and budget after the poor reception of The Rain People.
 Coppola initially turned down the job because he found Puzo's novel sleazy and sensationalist, describing it as "pretty cheap stuff".
 At the time, Coppola's studio American Zoetrope owed over $400,000 to Warner Bros. for budget overruns on THX 1138 and, when coupled with his poor financial standing, along with advice from friends and family, Coppola reversed his initial decision and took the job.

 Coppola was officially announced as director of the film on September 28, 1970.
 He agreed to receive $125,000 and six percent of the gross rentals.
 Coppola later found a deeper theme for the material and decided it should be not just be a film about organized crime, but also a family saga and a metaphor for capitalism in America.
 The story follows the Corleone family as patriarch Vito Corleone passes the reins of power to his son Michael.
 There was disagreement between Paramount and Coppola on casting; Coppola wanted to cast Marlon Brando as Vito, though Paramount wanted either Ernest Borgnine or Danny Thomas.
 Orson Welles was also considered.
 At one point, Coppola was told by the then-president of Paramount that "Marlon Brando will never appear in this motion picture."
 After pleading with the executives, Coppola was allowed to cast Brando only if he appeared in the film for much less money than his previous films, would perform a screen test, and put up a bond saying that he would not cause a delay in the production (as he had done on previous film sets).
 Coppola chose Brando over Borgnine on the basis of Brando's screen test, which also won over the Paramount leadership.
 Coppola would later recall: